TsaiLintung/fastdid/README.md

 ![RAM comparison](https://i.imgur.com/7emkgOz.png)

-For the benchmark, a baseline group-time ATT is estimated with no covaraites control, no bootstrap, no explicit parallel option.
+For the benchmark, a baseline group-time ATT is estimated with no covariates control, no bootstrap, no explicit parallelization.
 Computing time is measured by `microbenchmark` and peak RAM by `peakRAM`.
-The

 # **fastdid** and **did**